mmachel/Basics/README.md

 # Mathematics and Programming

 In this repository I am going to write some codes based on C# and and maybe others like C and Python.
 I am beginner in Programming World.
+I am writing a code in *ClassDiagram* to calculate area, perimeter and volume of shapes.
+For that, known can be Points, sides or radius.

 **NB.:** *I accept improvement suggestions on my codes.*